stepan-demchyshyn/perovskite_subgroup/README.md

 Great combination of colors can help to highlight the important part of your research as well as make it stand out among a number of other publications.
 Aesthetics are a matter of preference and are largely subjective.
 A good idea is to get feeback from your colleagues or suppervisor and see how others like your selection of colors.

 ### Ready made color scheme examples

-Qualitative color scheme inspired by [The Economist](https://www.economist.com/graphic-detail) (in particular by these two plots: [example 1](https://www.economist.com/graphic-detail/2021/08/05/russia-and-kenya-take-the-podium-in-the-athletics-doping-contest) and [example 2](https://www.economist.com/graphic-detail/2021/05/28/english-clubs-are-dominating-european-football-once-again)) and a quick simulation of the way it would be percieved by people with different types of colorblindness conditions.

 | Color                                                            | Hex       | Prot. | Deut. | Trit. |
 | ---------------------------------------------------------------- | --------- | ------| ------| ----- |